During these unprecedented times, many USask students and alumni may be facing financial and employment difficulties.

 Across Saskatchewan and the country we are seeing extensive disruption in the labour market, including altered work arrangements (e.g. remote working), reduced hours, layoffs, and hiring processes that are being deferred or cancelled.

 Governments and employers are taking steps to help people who have had their employment impacted by COVID-19, and the response is evolving daily.

-The Student Employment and Career Centre (SECC) aims to support our students and alumni through these challenging times by providing curated information and resources, and by continuing to provide timely employment and career related services.
-Please log into CareerLink to book a Career Coaching, ResumeTalk, or Mock Interview appointment, or contact any of our SECC team members directly with your employment and career questions.
+USask Career Services aims to support our students and alumni through these challenging times by providing curated information and resources, and by continuing to provide timely employment and career related services.
+Please log into CareerLink to book a Career Coaching, ResumeTalk, or Mock Interview appointment, or contact any of the Career Services team members directly with your employment and career questions.

 Know your benefits and stay informed

 - Government of Canada - COVID-19 Benefits and Services

 - Canada Student Loans